EPA Proposes New General Permit to Regulate Stormwater Discharges

 - The new permit and additional regulations may significantly increase responsibilities for contractors in charge of stormwater management

-- While Maine’s Construction General Permit is currently administratively extended, upon its reissuance, we should expect that any new EPA requirements may be incorporated into Maine’s CGP
+- While ME’s Construction General Permit is currently administratively extended, upon its reissuance, we should expect that any new EPA requirements may be incorporated into ME’s CGP

 - The ability to provide comment on the proposed permit and regulations is open until May 26, 2016